 Works in Progress

-“More than the Material Matters: Rousseau and the Psychic Motivations of White Supremacy” (in preparation)
+“More than the Material Matters: Du Bois and Rousseau on the Psychic Motivations of White Supremacy”

 Past and Upcoming Presentations